 - Help mother pack her suitcase for the hospital.

-- Help pick out baby's coming home clothes.
+- Help put things out in the baby’s room.
+Help pick out baby's coming home clothes.

 - Have a birthday cake and family birthday party to celebrate the new baby when you return home from the hospital.